elnicoCZ/eupdate/README.md

 The *.epd* package is actually just a *.tgz* archive.
 To examine its contents, one should typically need just to change the extension.

+### Signature

+The *.epd* package can be digitally signed using a private RSA key.
+To generate a signed package, add the path to the private key as the second argument of **edistro**.
+For example, to generate a signed package from the test data, execute: `./edistro test/ keys/testkey`. *testkey* is a testing private RSA key.

+To generate custom RSA key, one can use the **keygen** script.
+It uses *ssh-keygen* to generate a pair of private and public RSA keys, and to further convert the public RSA key in the *PEM* format recognized by *openssl*.

+For example, executing `./keygen keys/testkey` generated the files *keys/testkey* (private RSA key), *keys/testkey.pub* (public RSA key) and *keys/testkey.pem* (public RSA key in PEM format).

 ## How to Install an *.epd* File

 To install the update file, the target file system has to feature the **eupdate** tool.
 This is usually located in */etc/eupdate/* directory, like in our testing tree (*test/root/etc/eupdate/*).
 That directory must further contain the *config/* directory, containing the *manifest* and *config* files.